-Figure 4 – Example Project No. 1: Network Diagram
+1: Network Diagram.

-Figure 5 shows the results of the heuristics as well as the project’s activities.
-The dark grey area of the activity represents the minimal activity duration, whereas the light gray area represents the elapsed time until reaching the maximal activity duration.
+Figure 5. shows the results of the heuristics as well as the project’s activities.
+The dark gray area of an activity represents the minimal activity duration, whereas the light gray area represents the elapsed time until reaching the maximal activity duration.
 The figure also shows the ‘worst-case scenario’ for which the critical path is maximal.
 The heuristics are calculated at the start of each time interval, and each heuristic’s maximal value is highlighted.
-As can be seen, common-practice heuristics locate the control point at the beginning of the project, at t=1, where both the number of activities, and the sum of variances thereof, are maximal (3 activities).
-Intuitively, it seems like a good inspection point, as it reveals information on 3 of 5 activities, thus potentially more information can be gathered at this point.
+As seen, common-practice heuristics locate the monitoring point at the beginning of the project, at t=1, where both the number of activities and the sum of their variances are the maximum (3 activities).
+Intuitively, this appears to be a good inspection point, as it reveals information on 3 of the 5 activities; thus, potentially more information can be gathered at this point.
 Note, however, that this is a relatively early stage of the project, for which most of the uncertainty related to the project duration remains the same based on the inspected activities.
-Moreover, as any of these three activities can impact the critical path, knowing that one or even two of them are progressing well does not necessarily affect the critical path’s duration, which is based on the maximal one.
-This intuition and logic are well reflected in the proposed information-gain method: Although new information can be obtained at t=1, more information is gained by locating the control point later in time points indicated in Figure 6.
-The graph shows slightly higher information gain at t=1, with a large variance due to the ongoing variances of the ongoing activities.
+Moreover, as any of these three activities can impact the critical path, knowing that one or even two of them are progressing well does not necessarily affect the critical path’s duration, which is based on the maximal path.
+This intuition and logic are well reflected in the proposed information gain method: Although new information can be obtained at t=1, more information is gained by locating the monitoring point at a later time point, as indicated in Figure 6..
+The graph shows a slightly higher information gain at t=1, with a large variance due to the ongoing variances of the ongoing activities.
 Note, however, that a much higher information gain is obtained at t=5/6/7.
-This increase is mainly due to the fact that by t=5, Activities 1 and 3 are already completed, and the project manager is likely to have a better idea of the duration of Activity 2, and thus can better evaluate the expected project’s duration.
-Similarly, at t =6, in addition to the gained information on Activities 1, 2, and 3, the inspector obtains a better estimation of Activity 4’s duration, in turn making it easier to predict the critical path and the project duration.
+This increase is mainly due to the fact that by t=5, Activities 1 and 3 are already completed, and the project manager is likely to have a better idea of the duration of Activity 2 and thus can better evaluate the project’s expected duration.
+Similarly, at t =6, in addition to the information gained on Activities 1, 2, and 3, the inspector obtains a better estimation of Activity 4’s duration, in turn making it easier to predict the critical path and the project duration.